I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Introduction

+We approach these questions in three phases: (1)~the lead author (who has a speech impairment and is a full-time AAC user) collected seven months of all his personal speech data, (2)~we filtered the data, trained a language model, and built a simple AAC app implementing the trained model (3)~finally, the lead author used that app as his main AAC device for 3 months collecting and usage data.
+The lead author reflected on each phase through diary logs, providing a grounded perspective in his experience across the process.

+Our reflections reveal dynamics around how personalization shapes agency, identity, and privacy.
+In Phase 1, we found that collecting the speech data led the author to avoid certain expressions like swear words or certain jokes.
+Such self-censorship diminished the authenticity, removing slang and dark humor from the dataset, constraining the author's agency to express freely.
+Curating the dataset in Phase 2 removed expressions that the author was not comfortable delegating to the model to reproduce on its own, which effectively produced a socially “well-behaved" model that reflected only the "good" part of the author's identity.
+Furthermore, in the deployment and evaluation (Phase 3), while the model successfully mimicked the author's multicultural identity in daily conversation, the author experienced privacy breaches when the model occasionally resurfaced intimate biographical details and cultural markers in inappropriate contexts.

-Our findings highlight both the potential and the risks of ultra-personalized AI in AAC: it requires careful attention to how such systems respond in real-time to evolving conversations (responsiveness), whether their suggestions align with the norms and expectations of a given interaction (social context), and how much control users retain over what is said and how it is said (user agency).
-Without this alignment, even highly personalized outputs may feel intrusive, inauthentic, or misrepresentative, undermining the very identity they aim to support.
+These findings highlight both the potential and the risks of ultra-personalized AI in AAC: It requires careful attention to how such systems respond in real-time to evolving conversations (responsiveness), whether their suggestions align with the norms and expectations of a given interaction (social context), and how much control users retain over what is said and how it is said (user agency).
+Without this alignment, even highly personalized outputs may feel intrusive, inauthentic, or might misrepresent the user, undermining the very identity they aim to support.